- US Online Poker

 It has only recently begun its foray into the online casino space, however.
-Despite launching its sportsbook on day one in Michigan, it had to wait until May to get its casino off the ground.
+Despite launching its sportsbook on Day One in Michigan, it had to wait until May to get its casino off the ground.
 From there, PointsBet Casino moved into New Jersey, where the brand’s sportsbook has been active since 2019.
-Meanwhile, its presence in West Virginia is still sports-only, with the casino coming soon, and it has yet to appear in Pennsylvania in any form.
+Meanwhile, its presence in West Virginia was still sports-only until Jan.
+26, 2022, when the casino arrived.
+It has yet to appear in Pennsylvania in any form.
 It does have license approval for online casino and sports betting in the Keystone State, but hasn’t yet launched.

 Since it’s a smaller company just starting out in this vertical, there’s little to recommend for pure casino players.
 Its sportsbook is unique, however, so if Points Betting appeals to you, you’ll probably enjoy the casino as well.
 At the moment, PointsBet is offering a $300 risk free first day of play to new users.